getify/You-Dont-Know-JS/scope & closures/apB.md

 So, you can start using *let-er* right away, and target all pre-ES6 environments, and when you only care about ES6, you can add the flag and instantly target only ES6.

-And most importantly, you can use the more preferable let-statement form even though it is not an official part of any ES version (yet).
+And most importantly, **you can use the more preferable and more explicit let-statement form** even though it is not an official part of any ES version (yet).

 ## Performance